MicrosoftDocs/azure-devops-docs/docs/pipelines/apps/mobile/xamarin.md

 # Build your Xamarin app

-**VSTS | TFS 2018 | TFS 2017.2**
+**Azure Pipelines | TFS 2018 | TFS 2017.2**

 ::: moniker range="<= tfs-2018"
 [!INCLUDE [temp](../../_shared/concept-rename-note.md)]
 ::: moniker-end

 Xamarin enables you to develop a single solution and deploy it to Android, iOS, and Windows devices.
-Visual Studio Team Services (VSTS) and Team Foundation Server (TFS) provide a highly customizable continuous integration (CI) process to automatically build and package your Xamarin app whenever your team pushes or checks in code.
+Azure Pipelines and Team Foundation Server (TFS) provide a highly customizable continuous integration (CI) process to automatically build and package your Xamarin app whenever your team pushes or checks in code.
 In this quickstart you learn how to define your CI process.

 ## Prerequisites

 [!INCLUDE [include](../../_shared/ci-cd-prerequisites-vsts.md)]

-* While the simplest way to try this quickstart is to use a VSTS organization, you can also use a TFS server instead of a VSTS organization.
+* While the simplest way to try this quickstart is to use an Azure DevOps organization, you can also use a TFS server instead of an Azure DevOps organization.

 * You will build the sample app for Android and iOS using two build pipelines in this quickstart.
-If you use VSTS, you can use a Microsoft-hosted agent for both.
+If you use Azure Pipelines, you can use a Microsoft-hosted agent for both.
 If you use TFS, you will need a self-hosted agent to build Xamarin.Android and Xamarin.iOS.
 Xamarin.iOS requires an agent running on macOS.
 Set up a self-hosted agent and [install Xamarin](https://www.xamarin.com/download) on the agent machine.
 The Xamarin version on your development machine and build agent machine must be at least 4.0.3 for Windows and 5.10.3 for macOS.

  |Build | [Microsoft-hosted agents](../../agents/hosted.md) | [On-premises Windows agent](../../agents/v2-windows.md) | On-premises [macOS](../../agents/v2-osx.md) or [Linux](../../agents/v2-linux.md) agent |
  |:---:|:---:|:---:|:---:|